Skip to content

 1. Go to the Secret Manager .

-2. Once you are in the Secret Manager you will see all the secrets by their name.
+2. Once you are in Secret Manager, you will see all secrets by name.

 Google Cloud Platform Secrets location